qre-nainggolan/efficomps/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is yet in experimental environtment, the purpose of this package is to provide as many as self customeable react component which is easy to be implemented.
+This project is yet in experimental environtment, the purpose of this package is to provide as many as self customizeable react component which is easy to be implemented.

 ## Available Scripts